getify/monio/MONADS.md

 ### Where To Learn More FP?

-If you're intrigued, but new to such FP concepts, I invite you to check out -- at least the first several chapters -- my free-to-read-online FP book: [Functional-Light JavaScript](https://github.com/getify/functional-light-js).
+If you're intrigued, but new to such FP concepts, I invite you to check out -- at least the first several chapters of -- my free-to-read-online FP book: [Functional-Light JavaScript](https://github.com/getify/functional-light-js).

 There are also several [high-quality video courses about FP on Frontend Masters](https://frontendmasters.com/courses/?q=functional), including: